Programme

 ———- ———- ———- ———-

 In a stream of illuminated human silhouettes, this light and sound installation stretches over several hundred metres.
-Displaced, on their way to a new, unknown existence, they wander in the dark accompanied by a soundscape of voices recounting experiences of fleeing.
+Displaced, on their way to a new, unknown existence, they wander in the dark – the silhouettes are outlines from existing photographs of people fleeing from war.
 The work invites us to reflect on collective experiences and where we are headed.

 ———- ———- ———- ———-